The MGP Program at DEC

 DEC has one of the most aggressive MGP site investigation and remediation programs in the country.
 Since the problems associated with the former MGP sites were identified, DEC has been working with all the utilities on a state-wide basis to identify and address the issue of MGP sites for which they may have responsibility.
-This effort has resulted in approximately 200 sites identified for action by the 8 utilities operating in New York State.
-Currently we have multi-site orders or agreements with 6 utilities and several other individual site volunteers, to address 119 MGP sites.
-Multi-site agreements are under negotiation with an additional utility, and several of the others with newly identified sites, to add an additional 80 sites.
+This effort has resulted in approximately 220 sites identified for action by the 8 utilities operating in New York State.
+Currently we have individual or multi-site orders or agreements with all eight of these utilities and several other individual site volunteers, to address 216 of these sites.

-The six utilities with multi-site orders/agreements are: Central Hudson Gas and Electric; Consolidated Edison of New York and Key Span Energy, which has responsibility for former Long Island Lighting Company and Brooklyn Union Gas sites; New York State Electric & Gas; Niagara Mohawk, A National Grid Company and Orange and Rockland Utilities.
-The DEC is currently in the final stage of the negotiation of a multi-site Voluntary Cleanup Agreement with Rochester Gas and Electric Company, to address their MGP responsibilities.
+The seven utilities with multi-site orders/agreements are: Central Hudson Gas and Electric; Consolidated Edison of New York and Key Span Energy, which has responsibility for former Long Island Lighting Company and Brooklyn Union Gas sites; New York State Electric & Gas; Niagara Mohawk, A National Grid Company; Rochester Gas and Electric Company; and Orange and Rockland Utilities.
+Individual site orders and agreements are also in place with National Fuel Gas.

 DEC continues to seek to identify any other possible MGP sites throughout the State.

 Are Former MGPs State Superfund Sites?
 Could These Sites be Listed?